communitybridge/easycla/docs/getting-started.md

 * Select a CLA
 * Select the projects

-You will login through: [https://project.lfcla.com/](https://project.lfcla.com/)
+If you are using the LF-hosted service, you will login through: [https://project.lfcla.com/](https://project.lfcla.com/)

+If you are hosting your own or using another deployment, find the login from the user.

 #### CLA Manager
 You are the CLA Manager if you’re the person authorized to manage who can contribute under your company’s Corporate CLA.